AustinCodingAcademy/PHPIntro/Homework/Week7HW.md

-E) Create a for loop that
+D) Create a for loop that

 * initially sets $a to 10
 * continues while $a-2 is greater than or equal to 0